jkorn81/Predicting-the-efficacy-of-COVID-19-social-distancing-advisories-/README.md

      operations/analyses on the “NewData.xlsx”.

-   - To generate "NewData.xlsx", run the "new.data.r" script to merge the updated "data.us.xlsx" from running through section (1) and the "us.stats.xlsx".
+   - To generate "NewData.xlsx", run the "new.data.r" script to merge the updated "data.us.xlsx" from running through section (1) and the "us.stats.xlsx" dataset located in the Merged.Data folder.
 Label the resulting dataframe "NewData.xlsx" for modeling using      the "model_new.r" script. .